10 Ways To Take Your Meditation Practice Deeper

 I’m adding this one as a Bonus Category, as it isn’t all that realistic for a lot of people; however, it’s easily the most impactful of everything on this list.

-Basically, if your top priority in life is spiritual practice, if you’re on fire for meditation, or if you want to see how deep the rabbit hole goes, I’d suggest spending some time reflecting on this one — if you’re on the fence, let this post be a little nudge to go for it!
+Basically, if your top priority in life is spiritual practice, if you’re on fire for meditation, or if you want to see how deep the rabbit hole goes, I’d suggest spending some time reflecting on this one.
+If you’re on the fence, let this post be a little nudge to go for it!

 Personally, I initially did this at the Upaya Zen Center for four months, in an environment that balanced deep practice with communal living and a moderate amount of mindful work.
 Later on, I spent two years at the Shwe Oo Min Monastery, where I did pretty much nothing but meditate, all day every day.
 Both of these were incredibly transformative in their own way.

 There are so many spiritual centers out there to do this, at varying costs, and with varying degrees of responsibility; however, below is a short list to get you started.
-If you’re really interested in this option, I’d suggest getting a sense of which lineages appeal most to you, and letting this list merely be a launching point for your own investigation.
+If you’re really interested in this option, I’d suggest getting a sense of which lineages appeal most to you, and then letting this list merely be a launching point for your own investigation.